Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds: Markov-IDS Channels and the Main Theorems

 The proofs of these theorems are given in the next section, employing several general results provided in the appendices.

 In our development in Appendix~A, we also introduce a unified approach to elucidate the idea behind Dobrushin's methods, which can be seen as \emph{applying functions to channel sequences}.
-If a function is applied to a channel's output, and this function is not ``doing much'' in a certain sense, then the modified channel has the same mutual information capacity, coding capacity, and information stability as the original one.
+If a function is applied to a channel's output, and this function is not ``doing much'' in a certain sense, then the modified channel has the same i-capacity, c-capacity, and information stability as the original one.
 This means that one can apply any finite number of such functions and still have the same capacities.

-In Appendix~B, we provide two results that are also used in proving our theorems: Proposition~\ref{p:peps} provides how perturbation of the sequence of optimal input distributions influences the asymptotic behavior of mutual information capacity.
+In Appendix~B, we provide two results that are also used in proving our theorems: Proposition~\ref{p:peps} provides how perturbation of the sequence of optimal input distributions influences the asymptotic behavior of i-capacity.
 Proposition~\ref{p:pvar} gives the order of growth of the mutual information variance.